 - Low Carb Slow Cooker Pumpkin Custard– Basically this is a pumpkin pie without the crust.
 This is 3 net carbs per serving.

-- Low Carb Pecan Pie (picture above)- As close to a classic pecan pie as you’re going to get.
+- Low Carb Pecan Pie – As close to a classic pecan pie as you’re going to get.
 This is 3.8 net carbs per serving.

-- No Sugar Chocolate Pecan Pie– Dairy-free, grain-free, paleo and keto.
-Instead of using sugar to hold things together, zucchini is used.
+- No Sugar Chocolate Pecan Pie – Dairy-free, grain-free, paleo and keto.
+You can use zucchini just as sugar to hold things together.
 This is 3.2 net carbs per serving.

-- Keto Pecan Pie– Coconut flour crust and sugar free maple syrup filling.
+- Keto Pecan Pie (pictured above) – Coconut flour crust and sugar free maple syrup filling.
 This is 4.4 net carbs per serving.

-I hope these low carb recipes for Thanksgiving relieve some of the stress of trying to eat low carb during the holidays.
-This simple Thanksgiving menu proves that you don’t have to give up the things you love to stay on track!
+I hope these keto and low carb recipes for Thanksgiving relieve some of the stress of trying to eat keto or low carb during the holidays.
+This simple Thanksgiving menu proves that you do not have to give up the things you love to stay on track!
 If you make any of the recipes, we’d love to here about it in the comments below.
-There are a ton of who eat low carb and rely on others reviewing recipes.
-We all know that some low carb recipes just don’t cut it.
+The keto eaters and low carb lifers rely on others reviewing recipes.
+We all know that some keto and low carb recipes just don’t cut it.

 What a great recipe round-up!
 It’s so nice to see loads of options in one place.
 I’ll be trying some of these recipes for sure this year.
 I’ll be sharing this post!

 Thank Annissa, we worked hard on this one because nothing is worse than missing out on your favorites during the holidays!
 I hope you find some recipes you like 🙂

 Can’t wait to cook all of Your recipes, they look and sound so good!!

 So glad you like them.
 Come back and tell us which ones you make 🙂